grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-which leaves room for mistakes - we might forget to initialize all the fields all the time and allow creating objects with invalid state.
+which leaves room for mistakes - we might forget to initialize all the fields all the time and allow creating objects with an invalid state.

 I argue that using several static factory methods while leaving just a single constructor is safer in that it enforces every object creation to pass through this single constructor.
 This constructor can then ensure all fields of the object are properly initialized.
 There is no way in such case that we can bypass this constructor in any of the static factory methods, e.g.: